Panasonic FZ2000 vs Sony A6500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ2000 and Sony Alpha A6500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the FZ2000 and the A6500 are recent models that are part of the current product line-up.
-The FZ2000 replaced the earlier Panasonic FZ1000, while the A6500 followed on from the Sony A6300.
+The FZ2000 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A6500 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is the Panasonic FZ2000 better than the Sony A6500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.